Daffodils in Raleigh

 The daffodils are planted in Flowers Field, near the Flower Cottage in Dorothea Dix Park.
 The daffodils overlook the Raleigh skyline and are also near the historic cemetery.
 Reference this map for directions.

-In 2024, we saw less daffodils bloom overall.
-We are keeping our fingers crossed for more flowers in 2025 though!
+In 2024 and again in 2025, we saw less daffodils bloom overall.
+We are keeping our fingers crossed for more flowers in 2026 though!
 Below are snapshots of growth for the daffodil field in 2024 for a comparison point.

 Dix Park Daffodil Bloom Updates for 2024